 Interested in serving on a Board or Committee?
 Terms annually expire in July, but often times there are openings during the calendar year.
-If you are interested in being appointed to a committee you can complete an Application Form and return it to the Village Hall at any time.
+If you are interested in being appointed to a committee you can complete an Application from menu on our website's left-hand menu at any time.

-Unlike the Village Council which is a body made up of elected officials for the people, the Planning Commission is body of appointed individuals of the people.
-Members of the Planning Commission are intended to represent the various interests found in the community.
+Unlike the Village Council which is a body made up of elected officials, the Planning Commission is body of appointed individuals selected to broadly represent different interests in the community.
 This balance is intended to allow members of the Planning Commission to act independently of political considerations that elected officials must account for.
 The planning commission acts in a formal, advisory role, making recommendations to the Village Council.
 The most fundamental implementation tool is zoning.
 The zoning ordinance establishes regulations for the use of land and some standards for development within identified zoning district boundaries.
 One of the duties of the Planning Commission is to review and recommend all zoning ordinances to the Village Council.
 In addition to this, they are also charged drafting the Master Plan and also with approval of certain projects depending on whether or not a Site Plan or a Special Land Use permit is required.
 The Planning Commission meets on the 2nd Tuesday of the month at 7 PM.

 | Tom Courser